Main Menu

 -----

-• There is no data type for characters.
+• There is no separate data type for characters.
 A single character is simply a string data type with a length of 1.

 • Concatenation: